-- Install from the Mac OS X Server installation disc (included with the Xserve) in the Xserve optical drive. - Install the software over the network, using a NetBoot image or the Apple Software Restore (ASR) command-line tool. - Start up the Xserve from the optical drive and control installation from another computer using Apple Remote Desktop (ARD) or other VNC viewer software. - Move the drive module to another Xserve, install the software on that system, and then return the drive module. - Start up the Xserve in target disk mode and use a FireWire cable to connect a MacBook Pro, MacBook, or other Mac and install the software. - Connect a computer to the Xserve serial port and use the command line to install the server software.
+- Install from the Mac OS X Server installation DVD (included with the Xserve) in the Xserve optical drive. - Install the software over the network, using a NetBoot image or the Apple Software Restore (ASR) command-line tool.

+- Start up the Xserve from the optical drive and control installation from another computer using Server Assistant, Apple Remote Desktop (ARD), or other VNC viewer software. - Move the drive module to another Xserve of the same model and configuration, install the software on that system, and then return the drive module. - Connect a computer to the Xserve serial port and use the command line to install the server software.